barda123/music-scripts/README.md

 # Music Scripts

-Random scripts for making music files play nice with each other (and other gear)
+Random scripts for making audio files play nice with each other (and other gear)